SFDO-Community-Sprints/summit-events-app-documentation/docs/Getting-Started/Installing.md

 3. Click on the “Manage Assignments” button.
 4. Click the checkbox next to the user who will administer Summit Events and click the “Add Assignments” button.

 **Summit Events Registrant:** This permission set needs to be applied to the Guest User profile of your site for the public to be able to access to registration forms.
-In addition, a custom permission set should be created to control for additional access based on event configurations.
+In addition, a custom permission set should be created to give additional access based on event configurations.

 ### Create a Custom Permission Set for the Guest User
 This custom permission set allows you to add additional permissions for the guest user without worrying about issues during upgrades.
 This permission set combined with the packaged Summit Events Registration permission set gives your organization the most flexibility.
 It ensures Summit Events App works seamless with any upgrade and the Guest User always has the appropriate access to recieve event registrations.

 1. Create a new [Permissions Set](https://help.salesforce.com/s/articleView?id=sf.perm_sets_create.htm&type=5).
-2. Label the permission set to align with the Summit Event Registration for Guest Users - <b>Example: Summit Events Custom Registrant.</b>
+2. Label the permission set to align with the Summit Event Registration for Guest Users - <b>Example: Summit Events Registrant Custom.</b>
 3. Go to Object Settings and grant "READ" access on the Account object.
 No additional fields needed.

 Once you've create the Custom Permission set, apply it to the Guest User as outlined below.
 With this custom permission set, you'll be able to grant appropriate access to any additional objects or fields being utilized for Summit Events as well as the following:
 - Avoid disruptions and limit additional configurations during upgrades.
 - Leverage Summit Event Questions and the Lookup options for improved data integrity.

-#### Apply Summit Events Registrant permission set and the custom permission set you created to the Guest User of your site
+### Apply Summit Events Registrant permission set and the custom permission set you created to the Guest User of your site

-1. In Setup, Search for and select Sites.
+1. From Setup, Search for and select Sites.
 2. Under the Sites section, click on the words Summit Events in the "Site Label" field.
 3. Click on the "Public Access Settings" button at the top of the site definition page.
 4. On the Summit Events Profile page, click the Assigned Users button.